ifbizo/PrawnOS/README.md

 You can use the environment variable `PRAWNOS_DEBOOTSTRAP_MIRROR` to use a non-default Debian mirror with debootstrap.
 For example, to use [Debian's Tor onion service mirror](https://onion.debian.org/) with debootstrap, you can build with `sudo PRAWNOS_DEBOOTSTRAP_MIRROR=http://vwakviie2ienjx6t.onion/debian make image`.

+You can use the environment variable `PRAWNOS_LUKS` to use an encrypted root partition.
+For example, you can build with `sudo PRAWNOS_LUKS=yes make image`.
+Your password will be initially requested first after the kernel is built and a second time when the kernel is being injected into the filesystem.

 ### GPU Support